waveclaw/puppet-subscription_manager/README.md

 If you are using the resource you will have to provide everything you want to set.

-Un-setting a required default by providing a blank option will make the a subscription stop working.
+> Note: un-setting a required default by providing a blank option will make the
+> subscription stop working.

 The `default_log_level` and basic *module_name* logging settings are available.
 None of the sub-modules are available.
 A suggestion for those would be to ship